get-convex/twilio/README.md

 export default http;
 ```

-This will register two webhook HTTP handlers in your your Convex app's deployment:

-- YOUR_CONVEX_SITE_URL/twilio/message-status - capture and store delivery status of messages you **send**.
-- YOUR_CONVEX_SITE_URL/twilio/incoming-message - capture and store messages **sent to** your Twilio phone number.

-Note: You may pass a custom `http_prefix` to `registerRoutes` if you want to
-route Twilio endpoints somewhere other than `YOUR_CONVEX_SITE_URL/twilio`.

 ## Sending Messages

-To send a message use the Convex action `sendMessage` exposed by the client, for example:
+To send a message use the Convex action `sendMessage`:

 ```ts
 // convex/messages.ts